Free Overnight RV Parking: 12 Places That Are Easy, Legal, And Safe

 Or, use an App such as Allstays to find out if they allow parking or not.

-Free RV Parking At Rest Stops
+Free Overnight Parking At Rest Stops

 When relying on this free RV parking, it's best to TRY to plan ahead by researching that particular rest stop.

-This one tends to have some controversy attached to it.
+Camper parking at truck stops tends to have some controversy attached to it.

 Get Creative When Parking At Truck Stops

 I mean, where would you park if you were going in the store but didn't need gas?
 You'd find a place out of the way.
-Do exactly that when looking for an overnight spot.
+Do precisely that when looking for an overnight spot.

 It's going to be a noisy night.
 Use your earplugs or sound machine or download a sound machine app on your phone and use it!

-(I use this White Noise app.)
+(I use this iOS White Noise app.)

 Truck stops feel quite safe to me.
 Never felt in danger or uneasy.
 They are populated and busy, just like any other gas station.